prebid/prebid-cache/README.md

 <tag>Your XML content goes here.</tag>
 ```

 This is to prevent bad actors from trying to overwrite legitimate caches with malicious content, or a poorly coded app overwriting its own cache with new values, generating uncertainty of what is actually stored under a particular key.
-Note that cases like these are the only where a subset of caches would not get stored.
-Under any other scenario, we expect the entire request to fail and no elements to get stored.
+Note that cases like these are the only time where a subset of caches would not get stored.
+Under any other scenario, we expect the entire request to fail and no elements will be stored.

 Trying to overwrite the value under an existing key is also the only instance where an unsuccessful `Put` is not considered an error.
 As such, Prebid Cache will not respond with an error message or return an error code on these particular instances.